 - A Statement of Purpose of no more than three pages, outlining your professional background, policy-related experience, area of interest, and an initial proposal for a project to be completed during the Fellowship.
 Applicants should also consult the Center website to identify one or more potential faculty mentors.

 A limited number of candidates will be selected to interview (via distance technology) with Center faculty.
-Applications will be considered on a rolling basis and should be submitted to [email protected].
+Applications should be submitted to [email protected].

 About The Center for Health Policy and Media Engagement